eideasy/wp-official-eid-plugin/readme.txt

 After plugin installation you need to register your site to activate your site and get the Oauth credentials.
 Also your e-mail needs to be verified.

-== Installation ==

-= Automatic =
-* In the admin panel under plugins page, click Add New
-* browse "Smart_ID" and click install now
-* Click Activate plugin
-* Go to Smart ID section on left side to activate you site
-* PS MULTISITE!!
-Each multisite instance needs to activate Smart-ID separately.
-* Enjoy!

-= Manual =
-* Extract zip file to your wp-content/plugins directory.
-* In the admin panel under plugins, activate "Smart ID".
-* Enjoy!

-== Frequently Asked Questions ==
+== Tips and tricks ==
-Use shortcode
-[smart_id] to get login button,
+Use shortcode [smart_id] to get login button,
-[contract id="123ABC"] to create document sign page.
-Get the actual ID value from id.smartid.ee
+Use shortcode [contract id="123ABC"] to create document sign page.
+Get the actual contract ID value from id.smartid.ee

-Identification with ID-card & mobile-ID works everywhere.
+Since Wordpress needs user e-mail and e-mail for users is not part of the data received during identification then fake e-mail is created.
+Change the new user account e-mail with add_filter() and use filter smartid_new_user_email.
+By default people from estonia get e-mail to be idcode@eesti.ee and all others will get idcode@mail.smartid.ee

 Support email: help@smartid.ee
 Support phone +372 555 29 332